PrefectHQ/prefect/docs/contributing/style.md

 Often, global side-effects on import are a dangerous pattern.
 Avoid them if feasible.

-We have a couple uses of this currently:
+We have a couple acceptable use-cases for this currently:

-- To register dispatchable types in `prefect.serializers`.
+- To register dispatchable types, e.g. `prefect.serializers`.
-- To extend our CLI application in `prefect.cli`.
+- To extend a CLI application e.g. `prefect.cli`.

 ### Imports in modules